Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Post-Process.md

 * In the Volume that contains your post process, make sure that it has a high enough priority and that your Camera is inside its bounds.

-* Checks that your shader doesn't contains any **clip()** instruction, that the blend mode is set to Off and the output alpha is always 1.
+* Check that your shader doesn't contain any **clip()** instructions, that the blend mode is set to Off and the output alpha is always 1.